gorbulus/gorbulus/README.md

 I'm passionate about guitars, data, Python, and my dogs. 🎸

+I like to build things with Python, R, SQL/NoSQL, Django, and C#/.Net. 🤖

+I use my talents to connect the dots using an analytical approach to data. 🌎

 I'm working as a Product Manager and implemented one of the largest PIMs in the world. ⚡

-I use my talents to connect the dots using an analytical approach to data. 🌎

 I follow the 'Jobs to be done' Product management philosophy - customers 'hire' your poduct to satisfy job steps. 👷

-I like to build things with Python, R, SQL/NoSQL, Django, and C#/.Net. 🤖

-I'm currently dedicating a high percentage of my time to learning Django, playing with datasets, and improving my UI skills.
-I labsolutely love diagramming and wireframe creation. 🌱
+I'm currently dedicating a high percentage of my time to learning Django, playing with datasets, and improving my UI skills. 🐍

 I'd like to get more experience contributing to open-souce projects and some hand-on work with APIs.👯